intelligentiaomni/grove/README.md

 A unified scientific OS and reasoning engine to advance science.
 Transforming bottlenecked research processes into a high-leverage computational system, efficient workflows, and velocity.

-This is how we build the next era of R&D Labs.
+This is how we build the next era of R&D Labs.<br>
-This is how we leverage frontier science.
+This is how we leverage frontier science.<br>
-This is how we push civilization forward.
+This is how we push civilization forward.<br>

 ---
 ## TL;DR